spotlightpa/poor-richard/content/news/2023-08-04-SPL_REBATEEXP04.md

 authors = ["Charlotte Keith"]
-blurb = "The rebate program had not seen a full update since 2006 despite repeated bipartisan efforts to stem enrollment declines." byline = "Charlotte Keith of Spotlight PA" description = "Gov. Shapiro signed the bill Friday, which raises the income caps, ties the income cap to inflation, and boosts the benefit amount for current recipients." image = "2023/07/01jb-2wj9-7c7j-j9jk.jpeg" image-credit = "Commonwealth Media Services" image-description = "The Pennsylvania Capitol building in Harrisburg."
+blurb = "The rebate program had not seen a full update since 2006 despite repeated bipartisan efforts to stem enrollment declines." byline = "Charlotte Keith of Spotlight PA" description = "Gov. Josh Shapiro has signed a bill that will expand Pennsylvania’s property tax rebate to serve more older and disabled people." image = "2023/07/01jb-2wj9-7c7j-j9jk.jpeg" image-credit = "Commonwealth Media Services" image-description = "The Pennsylvania Capitol building in Harrisburg."